The Bet Engine is a Betfair bot which allows you to build your own custom horse racing and greyhound systems.

-The software comes with a 124 page user manual that explains how to make use of the huge amount of features.
-We couldn’t possibly cover everything it has to offer in one review, but we will be going through the basics of setting up a betting system and applying a staking plan.
+The Bet Engine software comes with a 124 page user manual which explains how to make use of the huge amount of features.

 One of the best things about this software is the test mode feature which lets you try out your systems without risking a penny.
 It’s not recommended to do this over a long period of time as Betfair may suspend your account, but in the short term it’s a great way to test out your settings and modify them before betting any real money.

 The software supports both Back and Lay systems and you can choose to include Win or Place markets, or both.
 The “Betting Criteria” section has tons of options to choose from to filter the races and runners that you want to include in your system.

 Odds (Current Betfair, BSP, Projected BSP, Live Odds from Sporting Life, Forecast odds).